manuelbieh/react-book/ecosystem/routing.md

 ## Special case: NavLink

 A special form of the `Link` element is the `NavLink` element.
 Apart from the usual props that can also be received by the `Link` component, `NavLinks` can change based on their state. `NavLinks` can access information relating to which page they are currently linking to and whether that page is the same as the current page.
-If this is the case, we can alter it's display using `activeClassName` and `activeStyle`.
+If this is the case, we can alter its display using `activeClassName` and `activeStyle`.

 A classic example for this type of behavior is the overall page navigation.
 The currently active route in the menu is highlighted in a different color: